FNS-Division/cpp-user-guide/docs/scenarios.md

 # Scenarios

 The tool provides built-in connectivity scenarios to guide the analysis.
-Each scenario defines how the connectivity models are parameterized and determines the best technologies to use for connecting points of interest (POIs) according to a specific logic.
+Each scenario defines how the connectivity models are parameterised and determines the best technologies to use for connecting points of interest (POIs) according to a specific logic.
 Details of the available scenarios are outlined below.

-## Maximize Operator Net Present Value (NPV)
+## Maximise Operator Net Present Value (NPV)

 ### Scenario parameters

-There are scenario-level parameters which need to be provided, as summarized in the table below.
+There are scenario-level parameters which need to be provided, as summarised in the table below.

 | Description | Example value |
 |------------|---------------|